Fidan Gasimova: Life

-Gasimova's parents, Akram Gasimov and Tukezban Gasimova, were lovers of music.
+Gasimova was born in Baku, Azerbaijan SSR.
+Her parents, Akram Gasimov and Tukezban Gasimova, were lovers of music.
 In 1966, after studying under Bulbul, she entered the Azerbaijan State Conservatoire.
 Graduating with concentrations in violin and voice, Gasimova began graduate studies at the Moscow Conservatory.
 After receiving her degree, she returned to Baku.

 In 1973 Gasimova won a silver medal in a young-vocalists contest in Geneva, and the following year she became a soloist with the Azerbaijan State Academic Opera and Ballet Theater.
 In 1977, she won a gold medal at an international contest in Italy.
 Since 1993 Gasimova has chaired the vocal department at the Baku Academy of Music, succeeding Kamal Kerimov.

-In addition to her professorship at the Baku Academy of Music Gasimova taught at the Istanbul Conservatoire from 1992 to 1998, later touring and leading master classes.
+In addition to her professorship at the Baku Academy of Music, Gasimova taught at the Istanbul Conservatoire from 1992 to 1998, later touring and leading master classes.
 In 1997 she received the Order of Glory from Azerbaijan Republic president Ilham Aliyev for her achievements.